dan-smith-tech/shelf/README.md

 const searchEngine = "https://google.com/search?q=";
 ```

 If you change the search engine, then you will also want to change the placeholder text in the search bar to reflect your choice.
-You can do this by replaceing the 'placeholder' property in the following HTML (found towards the top of the 'index.html' file).
+You can do this by replacing the 'placeholder' property in the following HTML (found towards the top of the 'index.html' file).

 ```html
 <input class="grid-element" type="search" placeholder="Search with Google or enter an address..."></input>